Identity and device access configurations

-This guidance shows you how to implement a set of policies to protect access to Office 365, including Exchange Online, SharePoint Online, and OneDrive for Business.
+This guidance shows you how to implement a set of policies to protect access to Microsoft 365 cloud services, including Microsoft Teams, Exchange Online, SharePoint Online, and OneDrive for Business.
 In addition to implementing these policies, we recommend you also raise the level of protection for your tenant using these resources:

 Windows 10 and Microsoft 365 Apps for enterprise

-Windows 10 and Microsoft 365 Apps for enterprise is the recommended client environment for PCs.
-We recommend Windows 10, as Azure is designed to provide the smoothest experience possible for both on-premises and Azure AD.
+Windows 10 with Microsoft 365 Apps for enterprise is the recommended client environment for PCs.
+We recommend Windows 10 because Azure is designed to provide the smoothest experience possible for both on-premises and Azure AD.
 Windows 10 also includes advanced security capabilities that can be managed through Intune.
 Microsoft 365 Apps for enterprise includes the latest versions of Office applications.
-These use modern authentication, which is more secure and a requirement for conditional access.
-These apps also include enhanced security and compliance tools.
+These use modern authentication, which is more secure and a requirement for Conditional Access.
+These apps also include enhanced compliance and security tools.

 Applying these capabilities across the three tiers of protection